cincheo/ini/README.md

 Finally, note the ``@init`` and ``@end`` rules, which are called "event rules".
 The ``@init`` event is a one-shot event that is evaluated before all other rules, while the ``@end`` event is a one-shot event evaluated once no rules are left to be applied.

-**Important note**: it is important to understand that INI processes are run asynchronously.
+**Note**: it is important to understand that INI processes are run asynchronously.
 They do not interrupt the thread of the function/process invoking them unless the invoking function/process reads the result of the invoked process.
 In that case, the invoking function/process waits until the invoked process returns a value.
 Under the hood, behaves this way because processes return future values instead of actual values.
 In our example, the ``main`` function waits for the ``fac`` result because it uses it as an argument of the ``println`` function.

 ### A process awaking every second